techidaily/site-windows11/source/_posts/initiating-printer-commands-via-edge-defender-smartscreen.md

  If you prefer using the Registry Editor to enable printing in Application Guard for Edge, follow the steps below:

-1. Open the Registry Editor (see[how to open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) for more instructions).
+1. Open the Registry Editor (see [how to open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) for more instructions).
 2. When UAC appears on the screen, click**Yes** to continue.
 3. In the Registry Editor window, go to the following path:
 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Hvsi`